Bruce Lehrmann files defamation case against the ABC

-Former Liberal staffer Bruce Lehrmann has hit the ABC with a defamation lawsuit, continuing his attack against media firms who reported on rape claims made by Brittany Higgins.
+Former Liberal staffer Bruce Lehrmann has hit the ABC with a defamation lawsuit, continuing his attack against media companies that reported on rape claims made by Brittany Higgins.

-On Wednesday, Mr Lehrmann filed the case in the Federal Court against the Australian Broadcasting Corporation, almost two months after he hit Channel Ten and News Life Media, the firm behind News.com.au, with similar lawsuits.
+On Wednesday, Mr Lehrmann filed the case in the Federal Court against the Australian Broadcasting Corporation, almost two months after he hit Channel Ten and News Life Media, the company behind news.com.au, with similar lawsuits.

 Ms Higgins accused Mr Lehrmann of raping her inside the Parliament House office of then minister Linda Reynolds, who they both worked for in March 2019.